 Red, bumpy, itchy skin can be irritating, painful and embarrassing.
 Rashes can be caused by many things, including exposure to certain plants (poison ivy, for example), allergic reactions to a medication or a food.
 Rashes can also be caused by an illness such as measles or chickenpox.
 Eczema and hives, both of which are related to allergies, are two of the most common types of skin rashes.
 If your skin condition is the result of an allergy, an allergist can diagnose and treat your condition, so you can live life to the fullest.

-Eczema, also known as atopic dermatitis, affects between 10 and 20 percent of children and 1 to 3 percent of adults.
+Eczema, also known as atopic dermatitis, affects 15 percent of children, which is nearly double since 1997.
+An estimated 16.5 million U.S. adults (7.3%) have eczema, with nearly 40% affected with moderate to severe disease.
 A common symptom of eczema is dry, red, irritated and itchy skin.
 Sometimes, especially when infected, the skin may have small, fluid-filled bumps that ooze a clear or yellowish liquid.
 People with eczema often have a family history of allergies.

 Hives (urticaria) are red bumps or welts that appear on the body.
 The condition is called acute urticaria if it lasts for no more than six weeks, and chronic urticaria if it persists beyond six weeks.
 Acute urticaria is most commonly caused by exposure to an allergen or by an infection.
 The cause of chronic urticaria is largely unknown.

 Contact dermatitis is a reaction that appears when the skin comes in contact with an irritant or an allergen.
 Symptoms can include a rash, blisters, itching and burning.